-The Bodhivastu Big Indian Meditation Retreat and Healing Sanctuary is a place where teachings are transmitted concerning the various physical and spiritual practices used within the context of a awakening.
+The Bodhivastu Big Indian Meditation Retreat Sanctuary is a place where teachings are transmitted concerning the various physical and spiritual practices used within the context of awakening.
 The center serves as a gathering space for a broad range of community activities including group meditation, prayer, mind training and ceremonies, volunteer initiatives, youth mentoring, and body movement instruction.
 Many volunteers and guests frequent the center to support the center's development via restoration and construction projects.

 The land is beautifully secluded yet only a few hours drive from New York City in the town of Big Indian bordering a large state park wild life sanctuary.
 We are always developing and restoring the facilities as an art work of live, devotion and purification.

 Bodhivastu's Big Indian Meditation Retreat and Healing Sanctuary:

 Dear Sangha Members, Community at Large and Friends of Bodhivastu,

 We would like you all to know that the following letter bearing a most excellent news was issued jointly by Dr. John Mann and Lama Rangbar.
 This bodes extremely well for our community at large: